 Searching for a great keto cookie recipe to add to your ever-growing list of low carb recipes shouldn’t be hard.
-That’s why we’ve created these butter pecan cookies.
+That’s why we’ve created these keto shortbread cookies.
 These fantastic gluten-free cookies are perfect to make any time of year but especially late fall or around Christmas time.

-These low carb cookies are also great for anyone following a keto diet due to their high-fat content, requiring little prep time and cook time of just 14 minutes.
+These low-carb cookies are also great for anyone following a keto diet due to their high-fat content, requiring little prep time and cook time of just 14 minutes.
+You’ll only need one or two to feel completely satisfied.
+No one wants to miss out on shortbread cookies — especially around the holidays.

 These cookies are: